 An essential role for science

-CFS scientists are studying many aspects of the impacts of climate change on Canada’s forests to provide a basis for future forest policy and management.
+Canadian Forest Service (CFS) scientists are studying many aspects of the impacts of climate change on Canada’s forests to provide a basis for future forest policy and management.
 For example:

 - Researchers have used climate change scenarios of the Intergovernmental Panel on Climate Change to develop an online tool that maps how the climatic ranges of more than 3000 species may respond to climate change.